 - In a bowl combine onion, mince, zucchini, carrot, breadcrumbs, tomato sauce and egg.
 Use clean hands to mix thoroughly (it’s messy, but frankly, the best method).

 - Lay pastry sheets on a lightly floured bench and cut in halves vertically.
 Divide the meat mixture into six portions and spoon (or roll with your hands) mixture across the middle of all puff pastry rectangles, to look like a long sausage on each sheet.

 - Roll the edges over and turn the long roll shape over so the pastry seam is underneath.
 Cut each long sausage roll into six portions roughly five centimetres long and place on the prepared trays.

-- Brush each mini sausage roll with milk or beaten egg using a pastry brush and sprinkle some sesame seeds or poppy seeds on top if you wish.
-Or be rebellious and leave them seedless, up to you.
+- Brush each mini sausage roll with milk or beaten egg using a pastry brush, and sprinkle some sesame seeds or poppy seeds on top if you wish.

 - Bake for 10 minutes, knock back the oven temperature to 180°C and bake for a further 15 minutes until puffed up and golden.
 (Keep an eye on them, they can turn from gold to burnt in a blink of an eye!)